 We invite teachers, school administrators, parents, and other Nebraska citizens to assist us in providing these opportunities for teachers.
 Most of us who love mathematics can remember a math teacher who was especially inspiring.
 We believe it is important to provide Nebraska math teachers with continued opportunities for professional growth.
 In turn, great teachers will inspire their students to learn — and love — mathematics.

-Read about some of our inspiring teachers in the NebraskaMATH programs:
+Read about some of our inspiring teachers from the NebraskaMATH programs:

 - Kelli Anderson